core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Note that a client may receive a response protected with a Security Context different from the one used to protect the corresponding group request, and that, upon the establishment of a new Security Context, the client re-initializes its Replay Windows in its Recipient Contexts (see {{sec-group-key-management}}).

 * In step 2, the decoding of the compressed COSE object is modified as described in {{compression}} of this document.
 In particular, a 'kid' may not be present, if the response is a reply to a request protected in pairwise mode.
 In such a case, the client assumes the response 'kid' to be the Recipient ID for the server to which the request protected in pairwise mode was intended for.

    If the response 'kid context' matches an existing ID Context (Gid) but the received/assumed 'kid' does not match any Recipient ID in this Security Context, then the client MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrieve the associated public key.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the client SHALL stop processing the response.

 * In step 3, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

 * In step 5, the client also verifies the counter signature using the public key of the server from the associated Recipient Context.
-If the verification of the counter signature fails, the server SHALL stop processing the response, and SHALL NOT update the Notification Number associated to the server if the response is an Observe notification {{RFC7641}}.
+In particular:

-   The client MUST perform signature verification before decrypting the COSE object.
+   - The client MUST perform signature verification before decrypting the COSE object.
 Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.

+   - If the verification of the counter signature fails, the server SHALL stop processing the response, and SHALL NOT update the Notification Number associated to the server if the response is an Observe notification {{RFC7641}}.

-   After a successful verification, the client performs also the following actions if the response is not an Observe notification.
+   - After a successful verification of the counter signature, the client performs also the following actions if the response is not an Observe notification.

-   In case the request was protected in pairwise mode and the 'kid' parameter is present in the response, the client checks whether this received 'kid' is equal to the expected 'kid', i.e. the known Recipient ID for the server to which the request was intended for.
+      - In case the request was protected in pairwise mode and the 'kid' parameter is present in the response, the client checks whether this received 'kid' is equal to the expected 'kid', i.e. the known Recipient ID for the server to which the request was intended for.

-   If this is not the case, the client checks whether the server that has sent the response is the same one to which the request was intended for.
+      - If this is not the case, the client checks whether the server that has sent the response is the same one to which the request was intended for.
 This can be done by checking that the public key used to verify the counter signature of the response is equal to the Recipient Public Key taken as input to derive the Pairwise Sender Key used for protecting the request (see {{key-derivation-pairwise}}).

-   If the client determines that the response has come from a different server than the expected one, then the client SHALL discard the response and SHALL NOT deliver it to the application.
+      - If the client determines that the response has come from a different server than the expected one, then the client SHALL discard the response and SHALL NOT deliver it to the application.
 Otherwise, the client hereafter considers the received 'kid' as the current Recipient ID for the server.

+   - When decrypting the COSE object using the Recipient Key, the Signature Encryption Algorithm from the Common Context MUST be used.

 * Additionally, if the used Recipient Context was created upon receiving this response and the message is not verified successfully, the client MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, mitigates attacks that aim at overloading the client's storage.